If a researcher has questions about HIPAA research requirements, who should they consult?

 Study for the CITI 5 Research with Prisoners Test.
 Use a mix of flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

-Consulting the organizational Institutional Review Board (IRB) or Privacy Board is the most appropriate action for a researcher with questions about HIPAA research requirements.
-These boards are specifically established to ensure compliance with ethical standards and legal regulations regarding the use and protection of health information.
-They possess the expertise necessary to clarify the nuances of HIPAA regulations, such as patient privacy and data handling procedures.
+Consulting the organizational Institutional Review Board (IRB) or Privacy Board is the most reliable choice for addressing questions about HIPAA research requirements.
+These boards are specifically designed to oversee research involving human subjects and ensure compliance with ethical standards and legal regulations, including HIPAA.
+They have the expertise and authority to provide relevant guidance related to confidentiality, data privacy, and the protection of health information in research contexts.

 Subscribe